 - The Ring Road is called Route 1, so if you are ever unsure which way to go, look out for signs saying ‘1’

 - With the exception of some stretches near Reykjavik, the Ring Road is mainly single carriage roads (one lane in each direction), with no hard shoulder and often a steep ditch on each side – so the options to pull over or turn around are limited to junctions and road turnings

-- Bridges are often single lane, so there’s a system where the first vehicle to reach the markings in the road either side of the bridge goes first
+- Bridges are often single-lane, so there’s a system where the first vehicle to reach the markings in the road on either side of the bridge goes first

 - Weather can change quickly, and even in summer you may experience heavy rain or low visibility – so watch your speed and use fog lights

-- Speed limits will be in km, not miles (and you may find other traffic wants to go a lot faster than the speed limits of 90km/hour on open road!)
+- Speed limits will be in km, not miles (and you may find other traffic wants to go a lot faster than the speed limits of 90km/hour on open roads!)

 - There are plenty of fuel stations dotted around, many of which require a debit or credit card payment in advance of actually filling up

 - Whilst the Ring Road is maintained pretty well, many of the side roads you take to see attractions along the way will be gravel and pot-holed, so drive them carefully (and maybe check whether you have a spare tire, just in case!)